Dimillian/DMFilterView/README.md

 ##Feature
 1. Easy to use.
 2. Fully animated (Selection, show, hide).
-3. Easy customization. (fonts, colors, etc...)
+3. Easy customization. (fonts, colors, etc…)
 4. Change the background image or replace it by a color, and change the selected image or color.
 5. Ultra lite